Link to new KB: https://kb.wisc.edu/apir/110514

 If a course is cross-listed, all cross-listed units will agree on an examination and select one department to administer all examinations for the course.

 If the department also offers placement exams, the department must clearly state whether the examination results in credit or course placement.
 Such information must be clearly communicated to students.

 Before offering credit by examination for a specific course, a department must get approval to do so.
-The approval process will be handled through the existing course approval governance process.
 Credit by exam for a course will be proposed and approved by the subject owner (department) of the course and by any cross-listed subjects.
-The proposal would then be reviewed by the school or college followed by the University Curriculum Committee.
+Please use the Credit by Exam Proposal Form to request approval.